idelfonsog2/idelfonsog2.github.io/README.md

 For this project I utilize AWS web services like `redshift`, `s3 storage buckets`, `user roles`, `policies`, and `cloud watch`

 The idea is how can we prepare data to be use by _Business Intelligence_ applications like Tableu or even Jupyternotebook! 👍 In order to help the business see an overview of the data in a diagram of what important features of the product their customers might be using.
-Mainly, how can we improve the performance of this OLAP and OLTP transactions.
-For that, we use the combination of star schema tables, we build an strategy for a distributed data system, and do grouping for all the features thanks to REDSHIFT.
+Mainly, how can we improve the performance of these OLAP and OLTP transactions.
+For that, we use the combination of star schema tables, we build a strategy for a distributed data system, and do grouping for all the features thanks to REDSHIFT.

 ![](img/dwdiagram.png)